 When the aluminium hull is completely clean and dry, it can be protected against oxidation.
-Spray Star brite Aluminum Polish on the surface to be treated and spread it out with a soft, lint-free cloth.
-We recommend that you treat your new boat with Star brite Aluminum Protectant before launching it to prevent oxidation of the aluminium surfaces.
+Spray Star brite Aluminium Polish on the surface to be treated and spread it out with a soft, lint-free cloth.
+We recommend that you treat your new boat with Star brite Aluminium Protectant before launching it to prevent oxidation of the aluminium surfaces.
 Oxidation is a natural reaction of aluminium against corrosion and only affects the appearance of the boat, not its quality otherwise.

 Useful tip: If you wash your boat with tap water, it will leave behind a thin, chalk-like deposit of calcium and other minerals due to the water hardness.
 This can be prevented by mixing a few drops of pine soap solution into a bucketful of rinsing water.
 Useful tip: Water and lime stains on stainless steel rails can be removed using Lemon Pled furniture spray.
 Useful tip: If the boat ropes smell bad after winter storage, immerse them for a couple of hours in a bucket of water with a bottle of apple wine vinegar and a splash of fabric conditioner mixed in.
 Let dry properly, and the ropes will be as good as new.
 NOTE!
 Make sure that the cleaning, polishing and protective agents you use are suitable for aluminium and the other surfaces you will treat with them.
 Always follow the chemical manufacturer's instructions.

-Aluminium tread plates (optional accessory)
+Aluminium tread plates

-The tread plates are of black anodised aluminium.
+Tread plates are in black anodised aluminium.
 Black anodised aluminium will fade slightly in the sunlight.
-The warranty does not cover the replacement of faded tread plates, because this is a feature of the product and not a fault.
+The warranty does not cover faded floor plates, as fading is a feature, not a manufacturing defect.